 Students who have earned the required GPA for Latin Honors and earned at least 45 credits at Geneseo by the start of the spring semester will receive an Honors Tassel at commencement.
 Please view the Commencement Website for policies related to graduation honors for undergraduate students.

 Again, congratulations and best wishes for a bright future.
-Your familiar faces will be missed on campus.

 Michelle Margeson, Graduation Records Officer